 Adopts the tentative programme of constituent body sessions for the nineteenth financial period (2024–2027), as outlined in Annex 1 to this draft resolution;

-Invites Members to consider hosting sessions of constituent bodes during the nineteenth financial period (2024–2027) and to adhere to the General Regulation 17 and Annex I to the General Regulations (Basic Document No. 1 (WMO-No. 15)), including standard WMO host country Agreement as given in Annex 2 to this draft resolution;Requests the Executive Council to oversee the planning and allocation of resources for the organization of these sessions according to the principles outlined in document Cg-19/ INF.
+Invites Members to consider hosting sessions of constituent bodes during the nineteenth financial period (2024–2027) and to adhere to the General Regulation 17 and Annex I to the General Regulations (Basic Document No. 1 (WMO-No. 15)), including standard WMO host country Agreement as given in Annex 2 to this draft resolution;

+Requests the presidents of regional associations to further examine and update the tentative programmes in consultation with their management groups, fully taking into account their regional needs and efficiency; [Japan]

+Requests the Executive Council to oversee the planning and allocation of resources for the organization of these sessions according to the principles outlined in document Cg-19/ INF.
 4.5(2b) – Principles for the organization of face-to-face and virtual sessions.

 ______________